vladysor/SensEdu/docs/projects/weather-station.md

 Atmospheric pressure, temperature and humidity are the main parameters for the numerical weather prediction.
 Their values, rate of changes of these values, and interaction between the three parameters play a crucial role and influence predictions massively.

 ### Temperature
 **Temperature** plays a crucial role in weather prediction as it directly influences the atmospheric dynamics, moisture, pressure systems and other meteorological phenomena.
-Any kind of weather model relies analysis of temperature patterns to define the state of the atmosphere.
+Any kind of weather model relies on analysis of the temperature patterns to define the state of the atmosphere.
 It drives the motion of air and the formation of weather systems due to its effects on pressure gradients.
-Higer temperature result in warmer air, while lower temperatures result in colder air.
+Higher temperatures result in warmer air, while lower temperatures result in colder air.
 Heat energy from the sun warms the surface of the Earth differently across regions, which create temperature gradients.
 This then helps to forecast sea breezes, storms and movement of air.
 Temperature measured in a vertical profile is also important since it determines the stability of the atmosphere and if the conditions pull more towards thunderstorms or cloud formation.
-Temperature trends are highly essential for seasonal and-long term forecasting.
+Temperature trends are highly essential for seasonal and long-term forecasting.

 ### Humidity
-**Humidity** is a measure of amount of water vapor in the air, gaseous form of water.
+**Humidity** is a measure of the amount of water vapor in the air (the gaseous form of water).
 Humidity is another crucial factor for atmospheric processes, such as cloud formation, precipitation, and temperature regulation.
 It affects the amount of water vapor in atmosphere.
-Three main terms to be aware of when it comes to humidity is:
+Three main terms to be aware of when it comes to humidity are:

 * **Absolute humidity** - measures the total amount of water vapor in a given air volume
 * **Relative humidity** - indicates how much more water vapor the air currently holds compared to the maximum amount it could hold at a specific temperature